 Many of the Counter Service and Quick Service locations now offer Mobile Ordering, so choosing a place to dine that offers that is a good way to help avoid the long lines you’ll often find at the cash registers.

-Use the fireworks and parades to your advantage
+Use the daytime and nighttime entertainment to your advantage

-If you don't mind missing the parades and nighttime entertainment offerings, you'll often find lower crowds throughout the rest of the park while they are happening.
+If you don’t mind missing the cavalcades/parades and nighttime entertainment offerings, you’ll often find lower crowds throughout the rest of the park while they are happening.

 Consider paying a little more for some things